Category: Leadership & Management

 What skills are needed to meet the requirements for integrated marketing communications in the new millennium?
 This session discusses the state of academic and professional education, and the skills most sought after by employers.
 Each panelist will make a brief presentation focusing on a specific area of expertise, followed by a discussion assessing the advantages and pitfalls of innovative ideas.

 A veteran in public relations and marketing, Breakenridge has counseled senior-level executives at companies including the Academy of Nutrition and Dietetics, Empire Today, Hershey’s, JVC, Kraft and the World Bank.
 Breakenridge is the author of five Financial Times books.
-Her most recent book, “Social Media and Public Relations: Eight New Practices for the PR Professional,” was published in May 2012 and is available in print and all digital formats.
+Her most recent book, “Social Media and Public Relations: Eight New Practices for the PR Professional,” was published in May 2012, and is available in print and all digital formats.
 Her other books include, “Putting the Public Back in Public Relations: How Social Media Is Reinventing the Aging Business of PR,” “PR 2.0: New Media, New Tools, New Audiences,” “The New PR Toolkit: Strategies for Successful Media Relations” and “Cyberbranding: Brand Building in the Digital Economy.”

 Church is responsible for developing word-of-mouth, buzz, viral and evangelism strategies for the agency’s clients.
 In his 14+ years with Brains on Fire, Church has helped build word-of-mouth into the identities of brands including Fiskars Brands, the American Booksellers Association, Rawlings Sporting Goods, Rage Against the Haze and many others.

 Participants earn 1.0 APR Maintenance Credits for a webinar.
 For more information on Accreditation maintenance, visit http://www.prsa.org/Learning/Accreditation.